Mathematics Alumni in Other Careers Using Math

 Paul Jarvis, '09

 While my mathematics education has not directly prepared/benefited me regarding my current position in my career, considering its high focus on biology and physiology, it has helped me with further understanding all of the mathematical/physical models of human physiology so that I can work through any numbers provided in lab tests or direct modeling such as of blood flow, etc. It has also helped me better understand the statistics and mathematical models used in the majority of research articles that we use when finding the new data about best treatments for the patients, so I feel that I can better understand the validity of the data presented in those articles better than some of my peers.
 Additionally, it will prepare me to better be able to work through such statistics in any of my own future research projects, including the one I am working on.
-Having the background in both biology and mathematics and SMC also causes a higher perk of interest when I see new developments in numerical models of different aspects of medicine, allowing me to focus on what the models are actually representing, rather than getting caught up in the "mess of numbers" as some of my classmates put it.
+Having the background in both biology and mathematics and SMC also causes a higher peak of interest when I see new developments in numerical models of different aspects of medicine, allowing me to focus on what the models are actually representing, rather than getting caught up in the "mess of numbers" as some of my former classmates put it.

 Lisa Wotkowicz '02

 Currently I am employed as a Paralegal at a small law firm.
 I work on everything from real estate closings to research and brief writing for civil rights litigation.
 I am enrolled in the evening division of the New England School of Law and have just completed my first year of classes.

 My mathematics education has helped me in an uncharacteristic way.
 Although I don't work with numbers or proofs, I have found that the methods for compiling and analyzing data that I learned at Saint Michael's have helped me every day at work and at school.
 I use these skills when reading and outlining cases for class and also when organizing and developing conclusions for writing legal briefs.
 I have found that knowing how to read and efficiently process large amounts of data, regardless of the subject matter, is an invaluable tool.